 Indonesians serve satay both as an appetizer and as a snack.
 Not only is it a street food, it can also be found on many restaurant menus using a variety of meats.

 The dish has also become popular in the Netherlands due to the major influence that the Dutch had in Indonesia's history.
 In many places there, french fries are served with satay sauce instead of ketchup.
 When traveling around Amsterdam, you will find many Indonesian restaurants serving chicken satay along with their other fantastic Indonesian cuisine.

-This recipe is easy to follow and prepare.
-This chicken satay recipe is an Indonesian version, a little traditional with my (Dan's) own personal spin to enhance the flavor of the chicken.
+This chicken satay recipe is easy to follow and prepare.
+It's an Indonesian version, a little traditional with my (Dan's) own personal spin to enhance the flavor of the chicken.
 My version includes an extra step: marinating the chicken before skewering and grilling.
 I like the added flavor a marinade brings to the chicken; it enhances the peanut-based satay sauce by adding the standard Asian flavors used in Indonesia.